ThoolooExpress/CSS-Next/_posts/events/2021-02-08-css-kickoff-meeting.markdown

 ---
 Happy New Year, hackers!
 Join us Monday as we kickoff a new semester full of exciting events!

 Join us online or in person to get a first look at what's coming up!
+We have an exciting announcement about a CSS-Hosted "Hacking" contest.
+Don't miss out!

+We also will be having the nominations for next year's Eboard, so if you would like to run make sure you come!

 New and returning members wanted!